fbpx

 Christmas candles are very popular so if you’re using them, be sure to keep these well out of reach of pets who may knock them over or burn themselves.
 Never leave a lit candle unattended even if it’s only for a short time.

 Opt for pet-safe Christmas plants where possible.
-Cheeky mistletoe and Christmas holly can be harmful to our pets and cause nausea, vomiting, and diarrhea.
-Most lilies are poisonous to our pets too.
+Cheeky mistletoe and Christmas holly are harmful to our pets and can cause stomach upsets or serious heart problems.
+All parts of Lily plants are fatal to cats and Festive Poinsettas are fatal to cats too.

 Eat, drink and be merry!